blackducksoftware/ohloh_api/reference/kudo.md

 ## Kudo
-A Kudo is a simple gesture of thanks, praise, or endorsement from an Ohloh [account](/reference/account.md) to another person.
+A Kudo is a simple gesture of thanks, praise, or endorsement from an Open Hub [account](/reference/account.md) to another person.
 An account may send Kudos to as many people as desired.

-Kudos can be sent directly to another Ohloh account, or they may be sent to a contributor on a Project who does not have an Ohloh account.
+Kudos can be sent directly to another Open Hub account, or they may be sent to a contributor on a Project who does not have an Open Hub account.
 This flexibility makes Kudo records slightly complex.

-When a Kudo is sent directly to an Ohloh Account, the recipient is identified by `receiver_account_id`.
+When a Kudo is sent directly to an Open Hub Account, the recipient is identified by `receiver_account_id`.

 When a Kudo is sent to a contributor on a Project who does not have an Account, the Kudo record contains both `contributor_id` and `project_id`, which together uniquely identify the recipient.

-Ocassionally, an Ohloh Account holder may claim to be a Project contributor who has some existing Kudos.
+Ocassionally, an Open Hub Account holder may claim to be a Project contributor who has some existing Kudos.
 When this happens, the existing Kudos become linked to the Account, and the Kudos will now have all three properties: `receiver_account_id`, `contributor_id`, and `project_id`.

 ### Properties
 + __created_at__